-Forklift training can be conducted either on site in your company or at our fully equipped training centre near Dudley.
+We offer various types of training for plant machinery all of which is to either RTITB or ITSSAR accredited standards.
+Plant training can be conducted either on site in your company or at our fully equipped training centre near Dudley.

 The Provision and Use of Work Equipment Regulations 1998 (PUWER) place certain requirements on employers.
 You must make sure that all people who use, supervise or manage the use of work equipment have received adequate training, which includes:

 - the correct use of the equipment;

 - any risks from its use;

 - the precautions to take.
 If you are self-employed, you need to do the same type of training, and achieve the same standard, as employers are required to provide to their employees.

 Who should you train?